Azure/Copilot-For-Security/README.md

 -	Run : Git remote -v

  	 ![Clone to Local Dir](https://github.com/Azure/Copilot-For-Security/blob/main/Images/Clonethefork.png)

+You can do this using GitHub Desktop as well by downloading it from https://desktop.github.com

 **Create a branch**:
 - You can work with the local main branch, but it is recommended to work with a branch so if you have separate projects you are working on you can keep them isolated.